-I always enjoy going to the Netherlands.
-It’s less than a two-hour drive for me to cross the border and get to a place that’s so familiar, yet still so different than Belgium.
-So when Visit Holland asked me if I wanted to come and spend three days exploring the Hanseatic cities of Deventer, Doesburg, and Zutphen, I didn’t have to think twice.
+I've always enjoyed going to the Netherlands.
+It was less than a two-hour drive from where I used to live in Belgium to cross the border and get to a place that's so familiar, yet still so different than my home country.
+So when Visit Holland asked me if I wanted to come and spend three days exploring the Hanseatic cities of Deventer, Doesburg, and Zutphen, I didn't have to think twice.

 - What are Hanseatic cities?

 - Things to do in Deventer

 - 2. Try Deventer cake at Goesting Urban Bistro